Chief Justice John Marshall

 Chief Justice John Marshall is a bronze sculpture of John Marshall, by American sculptor William Wetmore Story.
-It is located at the Supreme Court, 1 First Street, Northeast, Washington, D.C.
-It was dedicated on May 10, 1884, by Morrison Waite.
+It is located at the Supreme Court, 1 First Street, Washington, D.C., N.E.

+Cast in Rome by the founder Alessandro Nelli, the monument was dedicated on May 10, 1884, by Morrison Waite.

 It was relocated from the West Terrace, of the United States Capitol.